salsanci/YRShell/readme.md

 We don't seem to need any additional tools installed on Windows 10.
 This will be updated is we find we need something for earlier versions of windows, as needed.

-### doxygen
+### PC Tools: doxygen

-Sal is using doxygen to generate the documentation for the source code.
-If you want to use the same pro-tools as Sal, and/or wish to contribute to this project (optional) you can download and install from the author.
+Sal is using doxygen (document generator tool) to generate the documentation for the YrShell source code.
+If you want to use the same pro-tools as Sal, and/or wish to contribute to this project (optional) you can download and install from the author at the following link.

 http://www.stack.nl/~dimitri/doxygen/download.html

-NOTE: you are not required or expected to install or use doxygen, it is inclided here for completeness.
+NOTE: you are not required or expected to install or use doxygen, it is included here for completeness.

 ## Setup-Arduino-IDE
   Start with the instructions https://github.com/stm32duino/wiki/wiki/Getting-Started